 Keeping your mind alert: Keeping mobile!

-Popular for 3 hour party time £33.
-Additional hours available
+Saturday- Kid's Party Time Popular for 3 hour party time from £33.
+Additional hours available.

-Popular for 3 hour party time £36.
+Sunday- Kid's Party Time Popular for 3 hour party time from £36.
 Additional hours available

 Evening - Available

-* Concert Hire Fees start from £55: Access from 5pm (or earlier)
+* Concert Hire Fees start from £70: Access from 5pm (or earlier):

-*Alcohol and or food consumption is not permitted in or around the Centre during such venues.
+*Alcohol consumption is not permitted in or around the Centre during Public Venues.